 To observe the structure at it’s best, walk through Champs de Mars.
 Not only is it a beautiful park area, but it really highlights the Eiffel Tower.
 It is also the best place to get that perfect photo, or Instagram photo opportunity.

-If you stay till later in the day, when the sun sets, you can admire the twinkling of the lights, and the light circling at the top.
+When the sun sets over Paris, watch the city light up.
+By admiring the twinkling of the lights, and the light circling at the top.

-In our opinion it really isn’t worth paying nearly £25.00 to reach the top of the Eiffel Tower, when there’s other locations in Paris to get good views of the city.
+In our opinion it really isn’t worth paying nearly £25.00 to reach the top of the Eiffel Tower.
+There are a number of other locations in Paris to get good views of the city.

 Cathedral Notre Dame de Paris